| |

 though it continued to prove popular through it’s third and final

-season before it was cancelled due to budgetary issues.
+season before it was cancelled due to TV exec shenanigans and budgetary issues.

 Next came Gene Roddenberry’s perennially popular